Lynn Cominsky

 Lynn Cominsky is an American astrophysicist and educator.
-She is currently the Chair of Astronomy and Physics at Sonoma State University in Rohnert Park, California, as well as the Project Director for the NASA Education and Public Outreach Group.
+She was the Chair of Astronomy and Physics at Sonoma State University in Rohnert Park, California from August 2004 through August 2019.
+She is currently the Project Director for the NASA Education and Public Outreach Group.

 Early career

 Cominsky began her undergraduate studies at Brandeis University in 1971, where she originally majored in psychology.
 After being asked to dissect a cat's brain in her first college course, she changed majors and began studying physical sciences.
-Cominsky obtained a B.A. in Physics with honors in Chemistry, and graduated magna cum laude.
+Cominsky obtained a B.A. in physics with honors in chemistry, and graduated magna cum laude.
 She researched with Irving Epstein on the Belusov oscillating reaction.
 After graduating, she worked at the Center for Astrophysics | Harvard & Smithsonian, where she began analyzing data from X-ray astronomy satellites beginning with the UHURU satellite (and helping to compile the 4U catalog), prior to attending graduate school.
 While a graduate student at M. I. T., and using data from the SAS-3 satellite, she discovered X-ray pulsations from 4U0115+63 (together with George Clark); these pulsations were then used to show that transient X-ray. sources were in binary systems.
 Her thesis work with Walter Lewin and Paul Joss, was entitled "X-ray Burst Sources" and consisted of extensive analysis of the SAS-3 timing and spectral data, as well as theoretical thermonuclear flash modeling.
 During a post-doctoral fellowship at UC Berkeley Space Sciences Laboratory, and using a combination of SAS-3 and HEAO A-1 data, she (and Kent Wood) discovered the 7.1 h X-ray binary period and the first eclipses from an X-ray burst source, MXB1659-29.
 Another highlight of Cominsky's research career was the discovery of X-ray emission from the first radio pulsar found to be in a binary orbit with a Be star, PSR 1259-63.

 For two years following her post-doctoral work at UC Berkeley, Cominsky managed various aspects of Stuart Bowyer's Extreme UltraViolet Explorer Satellite project, including the design of the science operations and ground data analysis system.